Housing

 Matt and Justin: Ancestral Magic

 Artists Justin Shoulder and Matt Stegh live, work and breathe for their community.
 Across performance, costuming, queer parties and nightlife, the two combine the personal and the political – a fusion expressed beautifully within their home.
-On a still, sunny winter morning in Sydney’s Summer Hill, I had the pleasure of visiting Justin and Matt at home, where they’ve lived since 2011.
+On a still, sunny winter morning in Sydney’s Summer Hill, I had the pleasure of visiting Justin and Matt at home, where they’ve lived since 2011.echo adrotate_group(2);

 Artists Justin Shoulder and Matt Stegh live, work and breathe for their community.
 Across performance, costuming, queer parties and nightlife, the two combine the personal and the political – a fusion expressed beautifully within their home.
 On a still, sunny winter morning in Sydney’s Summer Hill, I had the pleasure of visiting Justin and Matt at home, where they’ve lived since 2011.
 The pair live with their son Zephyr (who is lucky enough to have two bedrooms: one downstairs with his two dads, and one upstairs with his mum) and their monk parrots Monkey and Rocket: ambassadors for the household with their “sharp, dramatic and loud emotional states”.